Robot's hand and expansions in non-integer bases: Form closure properties

+\begin{Theorem} Let $\mathcal O$ be like in Theorem \ref{thgrasp}.
+Then there exist $\alpha_1,\alpha_{\Jo}$ and $\alpha_{\Jo+1}\in[0,1]$ such that the equilibrium condition (E) is satisfied. \end{Theorem} \begin{Remark} Theorem \ref{kineto} straightforward follows by kineto-static duality, ensuring that (SC) is equivalent to the existence of a set of strictly compressive, normal, frinctionless contact forces preserving the equilibrium, see for instance \cite{duality}, Part D, Chapter 28.
+However we give an explicit proof of above result in order to keep the present paper as self-contained as possible. \end{Remark}

-\begin{Proposition} The primary grasp configuration is a grasp for the primary grasping circle. \end{Proposition} \begin{proof} By construction the primary grasp configuration satisfies both the contact and reachability constraints, hence we need to study the stability of the system.
-In a primary grasp configuration, there exist three contact points between the finger and the circle, $C_1$, $C_{\Jo}$ and $C_{\Jo+1}$.
-The contact involves the first, the $\Jo$-th phalanx and a particular subsequent phalanx.
-We call $\mathbf n_1$, $\mathbf n_{\Jo}$ and $\mathbf n_{\Jo+1}$ the external normal versors to the boundary of the circle in the contact points.
+\begin{proof} In the proof of Theorem \ref{thgrasp} we constructed $\mathcal O$ so that the contact with the finger involves the first, the $\Jo$-th phalanx and a particular subsequent phalanx.
+Recall that we defined $\mathbf n_1$, $\mathbf n_{\Jo}$ and $\mathbf n_{\Jo+1}$ as the external normal versors to the boundary of the circle in the contact points.
 Since the contact phalanxes are tangent to the circle, $\mathbf n_1$, $\mathbf n_{\Jo}$ and $\mathbf n_{\Jo+1}$ are also normal to the first, the $\Jo$-th and to the $\Jo+1$-th phalanx.
 This allows us to explicitly determine $\mathbf n_1$, $\mathbf n_{\Jo}$ and $\mathbf n_{\Jo+1}$, in particular we may assume without loss of generality the finger to belong to the $xy$-plane in $\RR^3$ and get